BackupTheBerlios/hjb-svn/trunk/docs/rst/hjb-servlet.rst

 them via URIs that match specific patterns:

 * The HJB servlet itself is accessed via the hosting servlet container on a particular context path and root.
-Its URI is denoted in rest of this document as HJB_ROOT.
+Its URI is denoted in the remainder of this document as HJB_ROOT.

-* Within the HJB runtime application, each JMS object's URI is rooted with the hosting servlet's URI.
+* Within the HJB runtime application, each JMS object's URI has the hosting servlet's URI at its root.
 Furthermore, the URI of the JMS object responsible for registering or creating it is also a root of an object's URI.
+This means that the URIs of the objects in HJB have URIs that represent a hierarchy with creators/registrars closer to its root.

 * When an object's creator or registrar can create several instances of the object, the object's URI is suffixed with its creation index.